-Every Visitor Comes for a Reason
+Every visitor comes for a reason

 Each person who comes to your store is coming for a reason.

-What to Blog About?
+What to blog about?

 Don’t just limit yourself to that though.

+Or you can look at the ecosystem.
 What kinds of beverages?
 Tea, coffee, water.
 Still boring.

 What types of tea?
 Where can someone get good tea?
 How do you make the tea?

 From personal experience, getting into tea and coffee could easily be thousands of different articles.

-Share the Spotlight
+Share the spotlight

 Then there would be about a dozen product photos of your teacups but in a subtle way.
-Some of those tea vendors might even return the favor and help you market that post.
+Some of those tea vendors might even return the favor and help you promote this post.

 They’ll be more likely to be interested in more of your articles, your email list, and ideally even your products.
 Really good articles would even be shared, all without you bribing them.

-Using Shopify’s Blogs
+Using Shopify’s blogs